 In the spring of 1776, Washington asked a local landowner to blaze a trail to St. John’s near Montreal.
 Jacob Bayley and 60 men built about six miles from Newbury to Peacham until the summer of 1776.
-By then the Arnold expedition was over and Washington ordered the work to stop.
+Worked stopped and then started again in 1779.

-After that work stopped, Washington in 1779 ordered Hazen, Col. Timothy Bedel and their regiments to build the rest of the road.
-Though the summer they worked, extending the road from Cabot, Walden, Hardwick, Greensboro, Craftsbury, Albany and Lowell.
+Hazen, Col. Timothy Bedel and their regiments built the rest of the military rout, extending it to Cabot, Walden, Hardwick, Greensboro, Craftsbury, Albany and Lowell.
 When the road approached Hazen’s Notch, the Continentals heard a rumor that the British planned to attack.
 They stopped work.

 The Americans never used the road to invade Quebec.
 The British did use it to raid the colonists.

-The 80-mile road from Newbury, Vt., is a mix of paved and unpaved – mostly unpaved – roads dotted with historical markers, grave sites and monuments.
+The 80-mile road from Newbury, Vt., is a mix of paved and unpaved – mostly unpaved – former military routes dotted with historical markers, grave sites and monuments.

-There are historic markers along the way, such as at Ryegate Corner.
-By Caspian Lake, there is a monument marking a block house location and the spot where Constant Bliss and Moses Sleeper where killed by Indians.
-The historic Elkins Tavern in Peacham.
+By Caspian Lake, a monument marks the spot where Indians killed Constant Bliss and Moses Sleeper: The Elkins Tavern in Peacham.